henrytseng/eueuq/README.md

 # eueuq

-> A flexible messaging queue with priority handling designed for large scale deployments.
+> A flexible messaging queue with priority

 Work in progress.